How to make the MacBook Air SuperDrive work with any Mac

 At this point, I started to search the net, finding hints, disassembling Mac OS X USB drivers and finally patching code in a hex editor which was the first, but ugly, solution to make the superdrive work, and gave me the information to eventually find the second, much nicer solution presented below.
 For those interested in the nitfy details of disassembling and hex code patching, the first approach is still documented here.

-For actually making the SuperDrive work in clean and easy way, just read on (but note: while has proven to be a quite safe method, still you’ll be doing this entirely on your own risk!
-Using sudo and editing system files incorrectly can damage things severely!):
+For actually making the SuperDrive work in clean and easy way, just read on (but note: while it has proven to be a quite safe method, still you’ll be doing this entirely on your own risk!
+Using sudo and editing system files incorrectly can damage things severely!).

 Apparently, Apple engineers had the need to test the superdrive with non-MacBookAir computers themselves, so the driver already has an option built-in to work on officially unsupported machines!
 All you need to do is enable that option, as follows: